Requirements for approved training and equipment

 If your qualifications are from another EU Member State

-In Sweden, use of class 1 and 2 plant protection products is a regulated occupation.
+In Sweden, use of class 1 L and 2 L plant protection products is a regulated occupation.
 This means that Swedish law governs the requirements for your being permitted to work with plant protection products.
 If you have training or experience from your home country of using plant protection products, you may also do this work in Sweden.
 Different requirements are made on you depending on whether you are intending to become established in Sweden or work here temporarily.

 Temporary professional practice in Sweden